lmmx/wikidata-pq/README.md

 Processed Wikidata entity IDs, properties, descriptions, and claims in Parquet format with multilingual support.

+## Updates

-🚧 **Work in Progress**: Currently developing the processing pipeline to handle various datavalue types (strings, timestamps, entity references, etc.).
+- 7th August 2025: Finished developing the pipeline to handle various datavalue types (strings, timestamps, entity references, etc.).
 The final dataset and Hugging Face model card will be released once processing is complete.

 ## Background